CenterForSpatialResearch/mapping_architecture_urbanism_humanities/3_MakingData.md

 ![CSV Menu](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/02_Data_Types_and_311/04_CSV_Menu.png)
 * Once you click `OK` you might get a warning that says that x number of records were discarded because they didn't have geometry definitions.
 Click `Close`.
 There might be some records in the dataset that we downloaded that for some reason didn't include location data.
-* Next, qGIS might ask you to select a coordinate reference system (map projection) for this layer.
+* Next, QGIS might ask you to select a coordinate reference system (map projection) for this layer.
 Since we are adding this data based on the latitude and longitude information (decimal degrees, as opposed to feet) we need to select the `WGS 84`, which is the coordinate system that will correctly interpret this data <!--see note at line 106-->.
 You will find it under `Geographic Coordinate Systems`.
 You will find more information on this coordinate system [here](https://en.wikipedia.org/wiki/World_Geodetic_System).
 Once you select the correct coordinate system, your points will appear on the map.
 * *If  you are not prompted, you can double check by double clicking on the layer and navigating to General, and EPSG 4326, WGS 84) should appear*
 ![layer](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/georef4-2.png)